 Step #2 – Outline the structure

 The structure of the book can also be the structure of your mind map.
-While reading, think of the ways the book is divided: are there any chapters, are they interconnected (and if so, in what ways), is there a title for each chapter or just a number and so on.
+While reading, think of the ways the book is divided: are there any chapters, are they interconnected (and if so, in what ways), is there a title for each chapter or just a number, and so on.
 Are there any subheadings?
 The more structured and well-organized a book is, the easier will be for you to outline its main points and group them into several branches.
 Luckily, sometimes the author is already helping you by dividing the book into chapters.

-To begin with the mind map, you can place the title and author of the book at very center.
+To begin with the mind map, you can place the title and author of the book at the very center.
 You can also add the year of publication if you find it useful for further sociological or historical analysis of the context – some book’s interpretations depend on the historical discourse when the book was written (or published).
 Think of everything you might find useful and let’s start mind mapping.

 Step #3 – Main branches according to purpose

 Now that you have read the book and outlined its structure, it is time to start making the mind map.
-Generally, there are two main ways in which you can do that: on paper, which is a bit old-school and no that eco-friendly, or digitally with a mind mapping software.
-My personal favorite is iMindQ – it is intuitive, easy to navigate, and it reflects the spontaneous associative networks our brain makes.
+Generally, there are two main ways in which you can do that: on paper, which is a bit old-school and not that eco-friendly, or digitally with mind mapping software.
+My personal favorite is iMindQ – it is intuitive, easy to navigate, and reflects the spontaneous associative networks our brain makes.

 Having the title and author at the center of the mind map, you can start branching it according to the purpose of your mind map.
 One of the main branches could focus on the plotline of the book which you can also subdivide into two other: main plot and parallel plot.
 Another branch could be dedicated to the characters – you can also further divided them into main and supporting characters, or to heroes and villains, or according to their kinship relation, or according to sex into female or male characters – anything that would fit your purpose – the possibilities are endless.

 A third branch could focus on the main themes in the book, and how they are connected with each one of the characters, or in what part of the plotline they are elaborated.
 Accurately mind mapping these interconnections between elements shows that you have truly understood the book in all its subtleties.
-The final branch may cover the stylistic features of the author: the main symbols in the book and the psychology behind them – or to put it simply: everything that makes the style of the author recognizable and authentic: e.g. metaphors, symbols, imagery, rhetorical questions, narration etc.
+The final branch may cover the stylistic features of the author: the main symbols in the book and the psychology behind them – or to put it simply: everything that makes the style of the author recognizable and authentic: e.g. metaphors, symbols, imagery, rhetorical questions, narration, etc.

 Step #4 – Branch as much as you can!

 You have chosen the main branches of your mind map.
 Now what?
 Just branch them further as much as you can!
 Put everything you have previously underlined in the book, add anything that makes sense to you.
-This is a very natural process that all sciences practice: first, you have an atom, then you split it into proton, electrons and neutrons – and so on.
+This is a very natural process that all sciences practice: first, you have an atom, then you split it into protons, electrons, and neutrons – and so on.
 As a matter of fact, you can even express the keywords in symbols (or sketches) instead of words.

 What can go wrong during this step?

 Sometimes people add too much information just for the sake of branching.
 Try to prioritize what information is more important and deserves attention.
 It does not matter what Hamlet was wearing in Act 3 unless it is directly connected with the action.
 Another possible obstacle might be the usage of a wrong keyword which can unconsciously lead the branch in an unwanted direction.
-Usually, in the main branches we use more abstract words than in the secondary ones.
+Usually, in the main branches, we use more abstract words than in the secondary ones.
 Last but not least, resist the temptation to use long sentences.
 Mind maps are about keywords, and they are supposed to be shorter than the actual book.
-A whole paragraph can be summarized in just one keyword, if it is the right one – and you will be able to retell whole chapters just by looking at their keywords.
+A whole paragraph can be summarized in just one keyword if it is the right one – and you will be able to retell whole chapters just by looking at their keywords.
 Save time and do not summarize a paragraph with a paragraph – make a real mind map instead.